mail2mrcm/springboot-microservices/README.md

 - # Microservice Design Patterns and Principles with example Microservice architecture has become very popular due to it's aglity, scalability, resilience and maintainability.
-In this article, We will discuss and demonstrated important design pattern and principles that generally being followed to acheive aglity, scalability, resilience in microservices based application.
+In this article, We will discuss and demonstrated important design patterns and principles that are mostly being followed to acheive aglity, scalability, resilience in microservices based application.

 - # Important Design Patterns
   - Database per Service ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png) `Database Pattern`